diannedejesus/debt_tracker/sdd.md

 ## Goals and milestones
 Fixes
-- [~] fix the small view for user administration (not cutting off anymore but still distorting page a bit.)
-- [X] Fix grey bg of header when printing
+- change look of highlighted excused payment
 - Adjust views for distint screens (https://stackoverflow.com/questions/47760132/any-way-to-get-breakpoint-specific-width-classes)

 Modifications
-- [X] have buttons disabled if that account cant do action in user management
-- [X] highlight excused payments
-- [X] add payment button to cases
-    - [X] one at the top of payment and another at the bottom if a certain number of payments/bills have been added.
--  [X] modify how excused payment are shown in print view
-    - the excused payment should show the bills that where excused
+- the excused payment should show the bills that where excused (requieres rewriting print view payments)
-- [X] gitin print view if an amount is owed then print the bills owed and the amount for each bill.
+- editing excused payments

 Funtionality
 - add future bills if payments exceed currently dued.
     - Change how these look to distinguish them

 <!-- Secondary Goals, Wishlist Feature, Future -->